Apps

 Differentiation doesn't just help students with Dyscalculia; it benefits all students.
 It creates an inclusive learning environment that celebrates diversity and acknowledges that each student has unique ways of learning.
 It empowers students to become active participants in their learning process, fostering self-confidence, resilience, and a love for learning.

-Note: This is not an exhaustive list of all the possible causes, symptoms and types but some general information that can be further explored.
+Note: This is not an exhaustive list of all the possible causes, symptoms and interventions but some general information that can be further explored.
 Based on what you have read if you have any concerns about an individual, please raise them with the individual/s.
-The caregiver can then raise these concerns with their local doctor who can provide a referral to the relevant professional (e.g. pediatrician, psychologist, psychiatrist, allied health professional and learning specialists) for diagnosis and treatment if appropriate.
+The caregiver can then raise these concerns with their local doctor who can provide a referral to the relevant professional (e.g. paediatrician, psychologist, psychiatrist, allied health professional and learning specialists) for diagnosis and interventions accordingly.

 Behaviour Help